General Radial-Composition Correlations in Two-Component Many-Body Systems

 \end{CJK*}

+Complex bound many-body systems, such as nuclei, metallic nanoclusters, and galaxies, are central to understanding the universe and enabling practical applications \cite{Sherrill01042005}.
+Remarkably, although their interactions are complex and often not fully known, such systems exhibit striking regularities from a reductionist perspective.
+Examples include the nuclear $N_pN_n$ systematics \cite{R_F_Casten_1996}, Wigner-Dyson level statistics in metallic clusters and quantum dots \cite{PhysRevB.70.205411,PhysRevB.75.205107,PhysRevLett.77.1123,PhysRevLett.80.4522}, and scaling relations for galaxy clusters and groups \cite{10.1093/mnras/222.2.323,Giodini2013}.
+The simplicity emerging from complexity often signals underlying dynamical and symmetry critical points, which merits deeper understanding.

+For nuclear many-body system, random-interaction ensembles provide a unique and powerful framework for identifying robust patterns in nuclear systems \cite{KOTA2001223,ZHAO20041,ZELEVINSKY2004311,RevModPhys.81.539}.
+By performing many-body calculations for pesudo nuclei with randomized interaction matrix elements, one can generate ensembles of resultant observables.
+Thus, features that emerge with statistical prevalence in such ensembles are considered independent of specific interaction details, such as the spin-zero and positive-parity ground states \cite{PhysRevLett.80.2749,PhysRevC.70.054322}, collective-like motions \cite{PhysRevLett.84.420,PhysRevC.83.024302,PhysRevC.90.064313,PhysRevC.104.054319,PhysRevResearch.5.013109,4qrd-1dqw}, and odd-even staggering in proton-neutron interactions \cite{PhysRevC.91.054319}.
+Furthermore, specific sampling in random-interaction ensembles may reveal the key interaction features driving robust patterns, as Refs. \cite{PhysRevC.83.044302,PhysRevC.93.024319,Qin2018}.

+Using this random-interaction approach\footnote{Calculation details are all described in the supp.pdf of the Supplement Material \cite{supp}.}, we study a general correlation between matter distribution and composition in two-component systems, from nuclei of protons and neutrons to galaxies of luminous and dark matter.
+We show that the difference between the root-mean-square (RMS) radii of the two components, $\Delta R=\sqrt{\langle r^2\rangle_1}-\sqrt{\langle r^2\rangle_2}$, is linearly correlated with the composition asymmetry, $I=(p_1-p_2)/(p_1+p_2)$, where $\sqrt{\langle r^2\rangle_i}$ and $p_i$ are the RMS radius and fraction of component $i$.
+Although this correlation has been observed in nuclear systems~\cite{PhysRevLett.87.082501,rch-I,MYERS1969395,MYERS1974186,MYERS1980267,PETHICK1996173,qvsg-hqxm}, it has remained unexplored in other systems.
+Here, we identify its key mechanism and employ various many-body methods to verify it at different scales.
+This scale-independent correlation may benefit future simulations, experiments, and observations of diverse many-body systems.

-The neutron skin thickness, $\Delta R_{\rm np}$---the difference between neutron and proton RMS radii---serves as a vital terrestrial proxy for the equation of state (EOS) of neutron-rich matter \cite{brown2000,PhysRevLett.86.5647,PhysRevC.86.015803,Hagen2016,brown-rch,PhysRevLett.120.172702,PhysRevC.100.015802}.
-It provides a unique laboratory window into the properties of neutron stars, where $\Delta R_{\rm np}$ is found to be positively correlated with the symmetry energy slope $L$ \cite{rnp-1,rnp-2,explain_phys_rep}, a parameter that plays a decisive role in characterizing neutron star radii.
+In nuclear physics, the quantity $\Delta R$ defined above is known as the neutron skin thickness.
+It serves as the only laboratory proxy on earth, for neutron-matter stiffness and neutron-star radius \cite{brown2000,PhysRevLett.86.5647,PhysRevC.86.015803,Hagen2016,brown-rch,PhysRevLett.120.172702,PhysRevC.100.015802}.
+Specifically, $\Delta R$ is found to be positively correlated with the symmetry energy slope $L$ \cite{rnp-1,rnp-2,explain_phys_rep}, a parameter that plays a decisive role in characterizing neutron star radii.